CRITICAL ILLNESS INSURANCE

 Group Critical Illness

 Group critical illness insurance is offered by an employer to an employee, often as a voluntary benefit.
 As with group health insurance and group life insurance, coverage is dependent upon employment status and is not portable if your client leaves their job.
-Employer-sponsored plans are popular and will typically cost $7–15 per pay period.
+Employer-sponsored plans are quite popular.

 Individual Critical Illness